Antonio Gibson Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Season Stats

-- The Football Team have run 54.3% passing plays and 45.7% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Football Team have called a pass in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Seahawks.